 - Don’t include links to your store or other websites.
 Include only a link to your product's landing page with the

 - Don’t use capital letters for emphasis.
-Capitalized text is common in spam and untrustworthy ads.
+Capitalized text is common in spam and untrustworthy product listing.
 You should still use capitalization when it’s appropriate, including for abbreviations, phone numbers, countries, and currency.
 For example, ADHD, UNICEF, 1-555-CALL-NOW, UK, and USD.

 - Don’t include promotional text.
 Don’t add information such as price, sale price, sale dates, shipping, delivery date, other time-related information, or your company’s name.
 Include this information with the other attributes such as

 - Be specific and accurate.
-The more specific you are in your description, the easier it is for users to identify the product they are searching for.
+The more specific you are in your description, the easier it is for customers to identify the product they are searching for.

 - Include your product’s most relevant features and visual attributes.
 Examples of types of information to include: